dykesb/dykesb-src/content/courses/sta215/index.md

 ---

 Nothing in this syllabus will be set in stone or taken for granted.
-This is not designed to be a map, but rather a starting place with the goal of vigorously rewiting the syllabus as we go, discovering what we will learn together as we learn it, and questioning what we will do even as we being.
+This is not designed to be a map, but rather a starting place with the goal of transforming the syllabus as we go.
+We will discover and question what we do together, even as we begin.

 ## Drop-in Hours

-I will be holding virtual drop-in hours throughout the Fall 2021.
+I will be holding virtual drop-in hours throughout the semester.
 A link and time for these sessions will be posted on the Blackboard course site.
-I have set aside these times for you, you will not be interrupting me, and feel free to talk about something “off topic,” or if you are not exactly sure what you want to touch base about.
+These times for you; you will not be interrupting me.
+Feel free to talk about something *off topic* or if you simply want to touch base about something.

 ## Class Time

-**Meetings**: Tuesday and Thursday, 2:30--3:45pm.
+**Meetings**: Monday and Wednesday, 3:00--4:15pm.

-**Location**: CHS 191 (Cook-DeVos Center for Health Sciences, Downtown GR)
+**Location**: MAK A-2-205 (M) and HRY 116 (W)

 ### Face Coverings